-In this travel guide to Ios island in Greece, you'll discover the best things to do in Ios and why it's more than just a party island.
+A travel guide to the best things to do in Ios, Greece and why this beautiful destination is more than just a party island.

 An introduction to Ios Greece

 The small Greek island of Ios is a popular destination in the Aegean.
-It is located between Santorini, Paros and Naxos, and is often included on a Greek island-hopping trip.
+It is located between Santorini, Paros and Naxos, and is often included on a Greek island-hopping trip in the Cyclades.

 Just like Mykonos, Ios is often referred to as “a Greek party island”.
 This is absolutely true – Ios has been known for its wild party scene for decades.
 However, there's a lot more to Ios than just partying.